*Dates for the next edition will be announced in the autumn*

 After Llandovery, you head into the Cambrians – the wildest, remotest part of the route.
 Here, you follow a series of reservoirs, largely sticking to fast forestry gravel, interspersed with beautiful Welsh country roads.
 This is central Wales at its absolute best.

-A few rockier sections and a handful of fords will keep you on your toes for this section, as well as the constant up-and-down nature of the terrain and the lack of resupply.
+A few rockier sections and a handful of fords (especially the knee-deep crossing before Nant-y-Moch) will keep you on your toes for this section.
+And the constant up-and-down nature of the terrain, as well as the lack of resupply, make this a challenging stretch.

-The riding in Snowdonia sticks mainly to peaceful country roads, with a few stretches of forestry gravel to link things up.
-But any respite is limited, as you tackle a succession of tough passes.
+After the Penmaenpool Toll Bridge, the riding sticks mainly to peaceful country roads, with a few stretches of forestry gravel to link things up.
+But any respite is limited, as you tackle a succession of tough but beautiful passes.

 Back Across the Eastern Cambrians

-After Lake Vrynwy, the route swings south and you begin your return journey, crossing back into the Cambrians.
+Soon, your return journey takes you back into the Cambrians.
 The landscape on this side of the hills is more agricultural and less obviously wild, but the riding is just as tough.

 You climb up into a succession of quiet valleys, before inevitably heading onto gravel and traversing an exposed hilltop.
 The surfaces are varied and slower going, with some hike-a-bike in places.
 But it is also beautiful riding, often including tracks that even locals have forgotten about.